mark-watson/Java-AI-Book/manuscript/wordnet.md

 WordNet provides a rich linguistic database for human linguists but although I have been using WordNet since 1999, I do not often use it in automated systems.
 I tend to use it for manual reference and sometimes for simple tasks like augmenting a list of terms with synonyms.

+The following three sub-sections are suggested projects.

+### Process all possible word senses

 We only used WordNet entries for nouns.
 You might want to make copies of the file **WordNetAndOpenNlpExample.java** and instead of looking up entries for nouns, you might want to try other parts of speech: verbs, adjectives, and adverbs.
 You might also make a copy of **WordNetAndOpenNlpExample.java** and don't use OpenNLP to tag text but rather look up all four supported parts of speech for each word in the input text.

 WordNet is a powerful tool for automating natural language processing but it is not easy to work with.
 I hope that with this simple example you are now motivated to dive in deeper and consider using WordNet for your projects, where it is appropriate to do so.

-The following three sub-sections are suggested projects.

 ### Using a Part of Speech Tagger to Use the Correct WordNet Synonyms